wijnen/webgame/tutorial/README.md

 - Bitmap image editing

 # Installation
-If pythhon-{fhs,network,websocketd} are not installed on the system, copy the module files ({fhs,network,websocketd}.py) into the python-webgame directory.
+If python-{fhs,network,websocketd} are not installed on the system, copy the module files ({fhs,network,websocketd}.py) into the python-webgame directory.

 Copy or link mgrl.js and demos/gl-matrix.js from the m.grl source into the html